BunsDev/iMO/README.md

 A total of 16 MO issuances are scheduled, each
 paying 0.76% to the owner of the lambo NFT...
-this pegs the valuation of QU!D at $16M...the
+this pegs the valuation of QU!D at $16M...and
-lambo may be transferred to the new `driver`
+lambo may be transferred to some new `driver`
 "Secret to survivin' is knowin' what to throw 🏀
 and knowin' what to keep..." on commodifying